Improve Developer Experience: Increase Dev Productivity with Internal Developer Platforms

 - Deprecation Notices & Change Management: Automated notifications about changes, upcoming maintenance, or decommission plans to keep developers informed and prepared.

-- Pre-built Common Components: Shared libraries and components solving common needs like logging, authentication, validation, and configuration.
+- Pre-built Common Components: Shared libraries and components solving everyday needs like logging, authentication, validation, and configuration.

 And that’s truly just scratching the surface.
 But remember: Platform engineering is an iterative journey, you don’t need to tackle every single area all at once.
 If you start with friction logs and surveys to regularly identify and address pain points affecting daily workflows, you’ll already be heading confidently in the right direction.

-Organization Templates that enable standardized service creation and consistent developer experiences
+- Organization Templates enables standardized service creation and consistent developer experiences